dhh1128/codecraft.co/paying-off-technical-debt.md

   - author: Mike Ebert (@mike_ebert)
     date: 2012-10-16 00:39:33
     comment: |
-      When technical debt becomes too great, sometimes organizations have to declare bankruptcy--certainly technical bankruptcy, if they survive financially--I'd be interested to hear thoughts about what's involved in technical bankruptcy, esp. if there's anything non-obvious.
+      When technical debt becomes too great, sometimes organizations have to declare bankruptcy &mdash; certainly technical bankruptcy, if they survive financially &mdash; I'd be interested to hear thoughts about what's involved in technical bankruptcy, esp. if there's anything non-obvious.
   - author: Daniel
     date: 2012-10-16 02:01:31
     comment: |
       Good comment, Mike!

-      I would equate bankruptcy with declaring a codebase insolvent -- incapable of providing any future value.
+      I would equate bankruptcy with declaring a codebase insolvent &mdash; incapable of providing any future value.
 If you get to that point, you're looking at a total rewrite.

       However, this may be too simplistic.
 In my post about "The 8th Characteristic," I claimed that codebases naturally die; maybe declaring a codebase dead isn't the same as declaring bankruptcy.